UnablePath/MemoSpark/README.md

 ## Acknowledgments

-- StudySpark mascot "Stu" the Koala designed for optimal student engagement
+- MemoSpark mascot "Stu" the Koala designed for optimal student engagement
 - Inspired by the intuitive UX of social media apps like Snapchat